 The workshop will take place on Imperial College's South Kensington campus.
 It can be found on your favourite online map using the postcode SW7 2AZ.
-The campus is centrally located in London, within minutes from Hyde Park and many famous sights including the Science Museum and the Natural History Museum.
+We will be in room 2.28 in the Royal School of Mines building, located in Prince Consort Road.

 Travel within London

 To move around London, the fastest option is almost always the London Underground (Tube).
 Imperial College is close to South Kensington station, which can be found on the Tube map in D4.
 Note that buses and most ticket machines do not accept cash, and the easiest way to pay for any public transport is by using a contactless credit card, or an Oyster card, which can be purchased at all Tube stations.